kalisio/geokoder/README.md

   * `Kano` to expose [Kano](https://kalisio.github.io/kano/) catalog layers as sources,
   * `NodeGeocoder` to expose [node-geocoder](https://nchaulet.github.io/node-geocoder/) providers as sources,
   * `MBTiles` to expose layers from [MBTiles](https://wiki.openstreetmap.org/wiki/MBTiles) as sources.
+  * `Geokoder` to proxy request to another geokoder instance, exposing the proxied sources locally with a prefix.

 ## API